 Planning for Your Post-Training Salary Increase

+Most of the common money mistakes that young doctors make are based on emotional reactions: it feels productive to pay off your student loans right away, or it feels like it’s too early to spend a lot of money on disability insurance.
+Fully understanding the long term consequences of early career financial decisions is often overlooked.By working with a financial advisor, young doctors can create a strategic plan for their increase in income that helps them balance their short-term and long-term goals.
+Our advisors can present you with different savings strategies and show you how each one would play out differently over time.
+Rather than making important financial decisions based on how you’re feeling day-to-day, consulting one of our advisors can help you to take the long view of your financial future.
 While it’s true that most doctors earn relatively high salaries, a physician’s career path also comes with a unique set of financial challenges and setbacks.
 By avoiding a few common financial pitfalls, young doctors can start their career on the right foot and make up for lost earning years.
-If you are a resident, fellow, or new doctor, schedule a time to talk with a trusted financial advisors to create a financial plan that helps you pay off your loans, save for the future, and pursue your other financial goals.
+If you are a resident, fellow, or new doctor, schedule a time to talk with a trusted financial advisor to create a financial plan that helps you pay off your loans, save for the future, and pursue your other financial goals.